pruthvidarshanss/msrit-adbms-lab/qbp3.md

 ]);
 ```

-* List the name, address and nearby landmarks of all restaurants in Bangalore where north Indian thali is available
+* List the name, address and nearby landmarks of all restaurants in Bangalore where north Indian thali is available.
 ```js
 db.restaurants.find(
 	{ "Address.area": "Bengaluru", "FamousForDish": "NorthIndian Thali" },